AndrewJVella/calculator/README.txt

 a % b   gets the remainder of a / b

-(a + b) * c     parentheses are evaluated first round(a,x)      rounds a to place value x abs(a)          gets absolute value of a floor(a)        gets floor of a ceil(a)         gets ceiling of a
+(a + b) * c     parentheses are evaluated first round(a,b)      rounds a to place value b abs(a)          gets absolute value of a floor(a)        gets floor of a ceil(a)         gets ceiling of a